ZhongyangMA/ZhongyangMA.github.io/_posts/2019-08-21-Integrating-ReactJS-with-Spring-Boot.md

 And this path can't be visited:

 ```
-http://localhost:8080/a.png  // default prefix has been overrided
+http://localhost:8080/a.png  // default prefix has been overridden
 ```

 Resources under *mystatic* and *public* can be visited; But when visiting *resources* and *static*, a "404 not found" message will be returned, because this configuration overrides the default mappings.